jcarterlab/The-Dictator/R/The-Dictator.md

 #### Elections coding rules

-  - The analysis included all elections in each country since Singapore’s first in 1959
+  - This analysis included all elections in each country since Singapore’s first in 1959
   - A change was defined as when a party receives more of the vote than the previous winner
   - If no overall majority was achieved, the party with the highest single share of the vote was deemed the winner
-  - Where multiple parties regularly band into coalitions, broad changes ideology were used (liberal, conservative etc.)
+  - Where multiple parties regularly banded into coalitions, broad changes ideology were used (liberal, conservative etc.)
   - If both a president and a prime minister existed, the most powerful position in that country was used